• • 4/4/26 1:51 pm • 10 logs

 - Add option to trigger a pause at specific game events (player dies, dragon defeated, ...)

-- Add custom gradient generator
+- Add gradient generator for custom animations

 References